ArturdaSilvaRezende/Pizza-Delicious-project-started/README.md

 Este projeto tem como foco a prática no Web design responsivo.

-## As tecnologias utilizadas nesse projeto foram as seguintes:
+## As tecnologias utilizadas no projeto foram as seguintes:

 * HTML5
 * CSS3